Cincture of the Theotokos: Location and changes

 The history of the cincture prior to the reign of Justinian in the sixth century is unknown.
 It was kept at Jerusalem for many years, until it was translated to Constantinople in the 5th century, together with the Robe of the Virgin Mary, and deposited in the Church of St. Mary at Blachernae.
 This relic was embroidered with gold thread by the Empress Zoe (d.
 899), the wife of Emperor Leo VI, in gratitude for a miraculous cure.

 During the reign of Emperor Manuel I Komnenos (1143–1180) in the 12th century, an official feast day for the cincture was established on August 31 on the Orthodox liturgical calendar.

 Later, the Emperor John VI Kantakouzenos (1347–1355) donated the cincture to the Holy Great Monastery of Vatopedi on Mount Athos, where it remains to this day, in a silver reliquary of newer manufacture which depicts the Monastery.
+Another part of the belt was gifted by Serbian ruler Lazar Hrebeljanović, and it’s stored in the main church’s altar.
+The cincture is divided into three parts and very rarely leaves the monastery.